 The Thermal Vehicle Domain is part of a suite of vehicle contenting solutions.
 Delivered through AutoTechInsight, an automotive strategy and planning platform, the Vehicle Domain provides a view into current automotive trends and future demand through:

-Matteo Martini is a principal research analyst for Thermal, Supply Chain and Technology, Automotive at S&P Global Mobility.
-His primary focus lies in the areas of climate control, powertrain cooling as well as hybrid and electric vehicles thermal management.
+Matteo is Associate director in charge of the Thermal Vehicle Domain research within Supply Chain and Technology, S&P Global Mobility division since February 2020.
+His primary focus lies in the areas of climate control, propulsion cooling as well as electric vehicles thermal management.

-Matteo graduated from Politecnico di Torino, Italy with a Master’s Degree in Automotive Engineering and is a Chartered Member of the Institution of Engineers in Turin, Italy.
+Matteo holds a master's degree in automotive engineering from the Polytechnic University of Turin, Italy, and is a Chartered Member of the Institution of Industrial Engineers in Turin, Italy.